One- and Two-point Source Statistics from the LOFAR Two-metre Sky Survey First Data Release: Large scale structure in radio continuum surveys

 The two-point correlation function and angular power spectrum for source counts is of great value in informing us about cosmology.
 We can fit parametrised theoretical models to the data, hence finding the range of acceptable parameters.
 One cannot constrain cosmological parameters individually, but rather a combination of parameters which all affect the observable and include:

 (i) bias parameters \citep{MoWhite1996,ShethTormen1999,TiwariNusser2016,Hale2018}, revealing the relationship between source count fluctuations and underlying total density fluctuations, as a function of scale and time.
 These can give insight into the astrophysics-cosmology interface, informing us about the range of halo masses that radio sources inhabit.
 Further to this, with Halo Occupation Distribution Modelling \citep[HOD; see descriptions and uses in e.g.][]{Berlind2002,Zheng2005,Hatfield2016}, the properties of how galaxies occupy dark matter haloes can be determined.
-This will be especially important with deep radio observations, such as from the LOFAR deeper tier surveys \citep{Rottgering2010,LOFAR2013}, where it may be possible to observe the `2-halo' clustering \citep[see e.g.][]{Yang2003,Zehavi2004}, which describes the clustering between radio sources in different parent dark matter halos.
+This will be especially important with deep radio observations, such as the LOFAR deeper tier surveys \citep{Rottgering2010,LOFAR2013}, where it may be possible to observe the `1-halo' clustering \citep[see e.g.][]{Yang2003,Zehavi2004}, which describes the clustering between radio sources in the same parent dark matter halo.
 By observing both the `2-halo' and `1-halo' term and modelling the observed clustering within a HOD framework, it is possible to determine quantities which describe the distribution of central and satellite galaxies for different radio source populations.
 Finally, if the cross correlation function is instead investigated, the clustering observed may also be important in investigating how different radio sources within single dark matter haloes may be affected by other galaxies within the same halo \citep[see e.g.][]{Hatfield2017}.

-(ii) Parameters describing the total density of matter, $\Omega_m$, and the amplitude of fluctuations in the density, $\sigma_8$, which affect $P(k,z)$. $\Omega_m$ tells us about the degree to which dark matter dominates the matter budget in the Universe, whilst $\sigma_8$ relates to the degree to which structures have grown by the present day.
+(ii) Parameters describing the total density of matter, $\Omega_m$, and the rms amplitude of fluctuations in the matter density in a sphere of $8$~$h^{-1}$~Mpc, $\sigma_8$, which affect $P(k,z)$. $\Omega_m$ tells us about the degree to which dark matter dominates the matter budget in the Universe, whilst $\sigma_8$ relates to the degree to which structures have grown by the present day.

 (iii) Dark energy parameters: the equation of state of dark energy at scale factor $a$ is given by $w=w_0+(1-a)w_a$ \citep{ChevallierPolarski2001,Linder2003}, where the present day equation of state is $w_0$, and its time evolution is parameterised by $w_a$.
 These parameters affect the growth of structure and hence enter into $P(k,z)$.